aburaihan98/react-cricket/README.md

 ### Technologies used.

-tailwind css and react js.
+Tailwind css and React js.

 ### 3 key features of your project.